-- A. A regular maintenance schedule shall be prepared and submitted with the Certificate of Compliance to the Planning Department, property owner, and water purveyor (if applicable).
-This regular maintenance schedule is intended to be continuously implemented for the life of the project. - B. A regular maintenance schedule shall include, but not be limited to the following: - 1.
-Routine inspections, auditing, adjustments, and repair of the irrigation system and its components, - 2.
-Aerating and de-thatching of turf areas, - 3.
-Topdressing with compost, - 4.
-Replenishing mulch, - 5.
-Fertilizing, and
+- A regular maintenance schedule shall be prepared and submitted with the Certificate of Α. Compliance to the Planning Department, property owner, and water purveyor (if applicable).
+This regular maintenance schedule is intended to be continuously implemented for the life of the project. - Β. A regular maintenance schedule shall include, but not be limited to the following: - Routine inspections, auditing, adjustments, and 1. repair of the irrigation system and its components, - Aerating and de-thatching of 2. turf areas, - Topdressing with compost, 3. - Replenishing mulch, 4. - Fertilizing, and 5.

-A fertigation device can be used to provide a liquid fertilizer through irrigation lines
+a liquid fertilizer through irrigation lines